 The cost, and structure as a product, is less onerous route to market for both companies and investors.

-No. On the contrary, Beansprout Companies must comply with two sets of rules: Recognised Investment Exchange Standard Listing Rules AND TSRC Beansprout Company™ rules.
+No. On the contrary, Beansprout Companies must comply with: Recognised Investment Exchange Standard Listing Rules and TSRC Beansprout Company™ Code.
 We believe it is fairer to investors whilst giving entrepreneurs an opportunity to make good returns.

 The Beansprout Company™ structure is that of a new investment company, created by founder directors who provide the seed capital, plus corporate, finance, industrial and commercial experience.
 The directors must outline their investment policy which might be, for example, that they intend to seek an acquisition in an industry sector, based upon where their experience lies.
-They must then find a minimum of 75 other investors in a Public Offer of new shares to raise further investment money for the Beansprout Company™.
+They must have a Public Offer of new shares to raise further investment money for the Beansprout Company™.

 Stage 1: PLC formed with £50,000 capital